A pet parent holding her dog outdoor

 Lomustine administration

-Your veterinarian will determine your dog’s dose and schedule.
+Your veterinarian will determine your pet’s dose and schedule.
 He or she will also conduct blood tests before and during treatment to monitor blood cell counts and screen for metabolites and enzymes reflecting liver and kidney function.2

 Precautions